shawn-phy/myblog/_musings/2024-06-25-LinkedIn-strategies.md

 ### Utilizing LinkedIn Inbuilt Targeting Systems
 Let's face it, in the modern age even with perfect operational security, There is always going to be your digital footprint on the internet because people you interact with have barely any understanding of the consequences of their actions by liking that post on `#RejectFinanceBill2024` and tagging you on the same post.
 In short, building a digital persona for most people on these social networks is a very simple task for the managers of the social networks, for proof look no further than the Cambridge Analytica scandal, where Facebook quite literally swayed the voting population.
 Linkedin has inbuilt targeting systems that can direct ads and marketing campaigns to the relevant consumers This is because the platform offers the right mix of data-driven, reliable, and authoritative content to the users.
+#### Accurate and Niche-Specific Targeting
+LinkedIn is a goldmine for people to target their audience and all the data comes straight from valued members.
+The precise, actionable, and niche-specific data are a boon for companies trying to put their content in front of their audience.

+Account targeting is a unique approach to targeting your preferred clients.
+Simply, use the search bar on your LinkedIn homepage by typing the name of your target audience.
+For example, if you are looking for IT professionals, type IT consultants and gain access to multi-niche groups.

+Test and reach out to these groups and after they let you join, start commenting on existing conversations and previous posts.
+Do not post random comments and try to provide rich content and valuable information by focussing on making them informative, high-quality, and robust.

+People believe LinkedIn is a credible source of information and LinkedIn marketing strategy will help you grab leads in the industry.
+For instance, publish a thoughtful article on any latest trend and post the same content on Linkedln along with sharing it in relevant professional groups.
+This will give maximum and authentic exposure to your post.